olssonm/swish-php/README.md

 > [!TIP]
 > Read more about [payouts](https://developer.swish.nu/api/payouts/v1) in the official documentation

-Payouts need to be signed with a signing certificate before being sent to Swish – don't worry though, this package will handle most of this automatically 🤓.
+Payouts need to be hashed using SHA512 and signed with a signing certificate before being sent to Swish – don't worry though, this package will handle most of this automatically.
 Just make sure that the path to your signing certificate is set:

 ``` php
 $certificate = new Certificate(